NSNNTL/Getting-and-Cleaning-Data/README.md

-CodeBook.md: information about raw and tidy data set README.md: this file run_analysis.R: R script to transform raw data set in a tidy one How to
+CodeBook.md: information about raw and tidy data set README.md: this file run_analysis.R: R script to transform raw data set in a tidy one

-clone this repository
+How to clone this repository
-download compressed raw data
+1.download compressed raw data
-unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory open a R console and set the working directory to the repository root run run_analysis.R script
+2.unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory
+3. open a R console and set the working directory to the repository root
+4. run run_analysis.R script
 The data set is written to the file 'tidy-UCI-HAR-dataset-AVG'.